-- Pharmaceuticals and other trace compounds of emerging concern (CECs) are ubiquitous in wastewater at low concentrations and have unknown effects on aquatic organisms. - The State Water Board is considering developing a Pilot CECs Monitoring Plan for the State. - Region 2's CEC strategy focuses on monitoring/tracking concentrations of constituents with high occurrence and high potential toxicity.
-Much of what the State Water Board is considering for its Pilot Monitoring Plan is already being implemented in Region 2 through the RMP. - Microplastics have been a focus of the RMP in recent years.
-BACWA has participated in the Workgroup and developed a POTW Fact Sheet.
-One conclusion of the RMP work is that POTWs contribute much lower microplastic loads than stormwater.

-The Regional Water Board has stated that voluntary and representative participation in RMP CECs studies is key to avoiding regulatory mandates for CECs monitoring.
+- Pharmaceuticals and other trace compounds of emerging concern (CECs) are ubiquitous in wastewater at low concentrations and have unknown effects on aquatic organisms. - The State Water Board has formed a Pretreatment and CECs Unit. - Region 2's CEC strategy focuses on monitoring/tracking concentrations of constituents with high occurrence and high potential toxicity.
+Much of what the State Water Board is considering for its monitoring program is already being implemented in Region 2 through the RMP. - The Regional Water Board has stated that voluntary and representative participation in RMP CECs studies is key to avoiding regulatory mandates for CECs monitoring.
 These studies are informational and not for compliance purposes.
 BACWA developed a White Paper on representative participation to be used to support facility selection for these studies.